November 4, 2025

 Alcohol abuse

-Alcohol plays a factor for violent acts because it has direct effects on physical and cognitive performances.
-It reduces self-control which leads to more violence as well as affecting our ability to make sound judgment and the signs of danger.
-It is also possible that harmful amounts of alcohol is a coping mechanism used by victims to cope with stress caused by violent situations.
-Although strong associations seem exist between domestic violence and alcohol abuse among women, few studies have been conducted regarding the peculiarities of this association, especially in developing countries such as Brazil.
-Given this association, the WHO recommends measures to reduce the availability and the harmful consumption of alcohol as important strategies to prevent violence.
+Alcohol plays a factor in violent acts because it has direct effects on physical and cognitive performance.
+It reduces self-control, which leads to more violence, as well as affecting our ability to make sound judgments and recognize the signs of danger.
+It is also possible that harmful amounts of alcohol are a coping mechanism used by victims to cope with stress caused by violent situations.

 Mental Disorders

 There is some evidence on the success of brief interventions (BIs) in reducing various forms of violence, including domestic violence [1].
-The virus has set the perfect condition for domestic abusers, forced families to stay home, caused great stress over contracting the disease, the stress of job security or losing your job altogether and the stand down orders for law enforcement to only go to emergency calls.
-And given 80% of the time abuse goes unreported anyway, its like giving criminals free rain to abuse their families.
-It is a well known fact that that domestic violence grows when families spend more waking hours together.
+The virus has set the perfect condition for domestic abusers, forcing families to stay home, causing significant stress over contracting the disease, the stress of job security or losing your job altogether, and the stand-down orders for law enforcement to only go to emergency calls.

 Personal Crisis

-In case you or a loved one has been abused, here are some resources listed below You’re not alone.
+In case you or a loved one has been abused, here are some resources listed below.
+You’re not alone.
 Confidential help is available for free.
 National Sexual Assault

 Crisis Hotline Information for each State